 This section provides additional information about some of the principal investments and related risks of the Funds and of certain Acquired Funds described under "Fund Summaries" and "Description of Principal Risks" above.
-It also describes characteristics and risks of additional securities and investment techniques that may be used by the Funds and certain Acquired Funds from time to time.
-Generally, the characteristics and risks of securities and investment techniques described herein that may be used by the Acquired Funds from time to time are similar to those described below.
+It also describes characteristics and risks of additional securities and investment techniques that may be used by the Acquired Funds from time to time.
+Generally, the characteristics and risks of securities and investment techniques that may be used by the Acquired Funds from time to time are similar to those described below.
 However, the risks associated with an Acquired Fund's investments are described more fully in each Acquired Fund's prospectus.
 Accordingly, please see an Acquired Fund's prospectus for a more complete description of the Acquired Fund and the risks associated with its investments.

-Most of these securities and investment techniques are discretionary, which means that PIMCO, or in the case of a fund that is not managed by PIMCO, such fund's investment adviser and subadviser, as applicable, can decide whether to use them or not.
-This prospectus does not attempt to disclose all of the various types of securities and investment techniques that may be used by the Funds or Acquired Funds.
+Most of these securities and investment techniques are discretionary, which means that PIMCO can decide whether to use them or not.
+This prospectus does not attempt to disclose all of the various types of securities and investment techniques that may be used by the Funds.
 As with any mutual fund, investors in the Funds rely on the professional investment judgment and skill of PIMCO and the individual portfolio managers.
-Please see "Investment Objectives and Policies" in the SAI for more detailed information about the securities and investment techniques described in this section and about other strategies and techniques that may be used by the Funds.
+Please see "Investment Objectives and Policies" in the SAI for more detailed information about the securities and investment techniques described in this section and about other strategies and techniques that may be used by a Fund.

-Because the PIMCO CommoditiesPLUS® Strategy Fund, PIMCO CommodityRealReturn Strategy Fund® and PIMCO Inflation Response Multi-Asset Fund may each invest a portion of its assets in its respective Subsidiary, each of which may hold some of the investments described in this prospectus, these Funds may be indirectly exposed to the risks associated with those investments.
-With respect to its investments, each

-Subsidiary will generally be subject to the same fundamental, nonfundamental and certain other investment restrictions as the Funds; however, each Subsidiary (unlike the Fund) may invest without limitation in commodity-linked swap agreements and other commodity-linked derivative instruments.
-The PIMCO CommoditiesPLUS® Strategy Fund, the PIMCO CommodityRealReturn Strategy Fund® and the PIMCO Inflation Response Multi-Asset Fund and their respective Subsidiaries may test for compliance with certain investment restrictions on a consolidated basis.
+Because the PIMCO Global Core Asset Allocation Fund may invest a portion of its assets in its Subsidiary, which may hold some of the investments described in this prospectus, the PIMCO Global Core Asset Allocation Fund may be indirectly exposed to the risks associated with those investments.
+With respect to its investments, the GCAA Subsidiary will generally be subject to the same fundamental, non-fundamental and certain other investment restrictions as the PIMCO Global Core Asset Allocation Fund; however, the GCAA Subsidiary (unlike the PIMCO Global Core Asset Allocation Fund) may invest without limitation in commodity-linked swap agreements and other commodity-linked derivative instruments.
+The PIMCO Global Core Asset Allocation Fund and its GCAA Subsidiary may test for compliance with certain investment restrictions on a consolidated basis.

-As the PIMCO Inflation Response Multi-Asset Fund may invest in shares of the Acquired Funds, the risks of investing in the PIMCO Inflation Response Multi-Asset Fund may be closely related to the risks associated with the Acquired Funds and their investments.
-However, as the PIMCO Inflation Response Multi-Asset Fund may also invest their assets directly in Fixed Income Instruments, equity securities, forwards or derivatives, such as options, futures contracts or swap agreements, other affiliated or unaffiliated funds, and other investments, the PIMCO Inflation Response Multi-Asset Fund may be directly exposed to certain risks described below.
+The PIMCO All Asset and PIMCO All Asset All Authority Funds invest substantially all of their assets in shares of the Underlying PIMCO Funds, and as such (unless otherwise indicated) do not invest directly in the securities described below.
+The Underlying PIMCO Funds, however, may invest in such securities.
+Because the value of an investment in the PIMCO All Asset and PIMCO All Asset All Authority Funds is directly related to the investment performance of the Underlying PIMCO Funds in which they invest, the risks of investing in the PIMCO All Asset and PIMCO All Asset All Authority Funds are closely related to the risks associated with the Underlying PIMCO Funds and their investments in the securities described below.
+Please see "Descriptions of the Underlying PIMCO Funds."
+Similarly, as the PIMCO Global Core Asset Allocation Fund may invest in shares of the Acquired Funds, the risks of investing in the PIMCO Global Core Asset Allocation Fund may be closely related to the risks associated with the Acquired Funds and their investments.
+However, as the PIMCO Global Core Asset Allocation Fund may also invest their assets directly in Fixed Income Instruments, equity securities, forwards or derivatives, such as options, futures contracts or swap agreements, other affiliated or unaffiliated funds, and other investments, the PIMCO Global Core Asset Allocation Fund may be directly exposed to certain risks described below.